mtrackeros/example-hub/README.md

 ### Steps to Add a New Example

-1. Fork the repository to your GitHub account..
+1. Fork the repository to your GitHub account.
 2. Create a feature branch with a descriptive name (e.g., `feature/new-example`).
 3. Run `npm run generate:new-example` to automatically create the required files and folder structure.
 4. Develop and test your example to ensure it functions as intended.